sunilabrahamindia/sunilabraham/amaa/chinnapulayan-full-text.md

 ---
 layout: default
-title: "Full Text: Chinnapulayan: The Dalit Teacher of Sankaracharya"
+title: "Full Text: Chinna Pulayan: The Dalit Teacher of Sankaracharya"
 description: "Complete verbatim text of A. M. A. Ayrookuzhiel's paper on the Pulaya Tottam of Pottan Teyyam and its Brahminised Sankaracharya variant."
 permalink: /amaa/chinnapulayan-full-text/
 categories: [A. M. A. Ayrookuzhiel, Full text]